Find Cheap Life Insurance Quotes in Your Area

 Long-term care insurance is a way to hedge against the high costs of long-term skilled nursing home care or assisted living facility support, typically for seniors.
-Last year, the median cost for long-term care support and assistance were:
+In 2018, the median costs for long-term care support and assistance were:

 - Adult day care facilities: $1,517 per month